appsmithorg/appsmith-docs/website/docs/reference/widgets/filepicker.md

 :::info
 * Any file exceeding 5 MB would be saved as a blob URL, and the upper limit for file size is 100 MB.
-* If the user uses the data in an API or query, it would be uploaded as base64 or binary data, despite appearing in the blob URL format when you log the data.
+* When using the data in an API or query, it would be uploaded in the selected format, despite appearing in the blob URL format when logged.
 :::

 To access the uploaded file's data, you can use the following code in a query or JS code.